matej-oliva/Diplomova_prace/Výzkum/Design thinking/The origin and evolution of Stanford University's design thinking.md

 Design thinking je často kritizován za nedostatečné ukotvení praktik a nejasnost výkladu.
 To vede k vysoké variabilitě její implementace, což může být problematické, jelikož je zde vyšší riziko nedodržování jiných praktik designu a potenciálnímu úpadku kvality.
 Dalším bodem kritiky je její nedostatek teoretického podkladu zabraňuje efektivní evaluaci metodiky a jejímu dalšímu rozvoji.

 ### Practitioner points
-- Design thinking as a step-by-step process with tools prevents fluency in thinking and flexibil- ity in approach, which are essential in Design- driven Innovation.
+- Design thinking as a step-by-step process with tools prevents fluency in thinking and flexibility in approach, which are essential in Design-driven Innovation.
 - An essential innovation management task is to develop a design culture and capabilities by freeing teamsfrom emerging blocksimposed by the environment.
-- In organizations, Design-driven Innovation re- quires the development of micro-foundation, such as abilities and attitudes & values, and capabilities, such as creative routines and en- vironments of support and psychological safety and freedom.
+- In organizations, Design-driven Innovation requires the development of micro-foundation, such as abilities and attitudes & values, and capabilities, such as creative routines and environments of support and psychological safety and freedom.
-- Innovation managers and educators need to consider essential design qualities when ena- bling people to design tangible solution for open and complex problems.
+- Innovation managers and educators need to consider essential design qualities when enabling people to design tangible solution for open and complex problems.

 [^Brown2008]: Brown, Tim.
 2008.
 “Design Thinking.”
 Harvard Business Review 86(6): 84–92.